Ethical Principles and Procedures for Grievance & Reconciliation

 We take refuge in Dharma, Everything has Something to Teach

 In taking refuge in Dharma, we acknowledge that the wisdom and compassion of the bodhisattva way of life only flourishes when we are receptive and practice giving and receiving as one.
 It is through this Dharma that we embody, express, and make accessible the teachings of the Way as conveyed to us through the lineage of the Soto Zen School by the White Plum Asanga founder Taizan Maezumi Roshi.
 Realizing that our understanding and practice of Zen is one of many paths, we also acknowledge and respect all other expressions of the Dharma and the multitude of the world traditions and paths.
 The practice is to learn to be receptive and engaged.

 We take refuge in the Sangha, the interdependence of all creations.
 This is harmony.

 In taking refuge in Sangha, we acknowledge the central role that NYZCCC community life has in our practice.
 Because part of taking refuge is the offering of refuge, we aspire to create an inclusive environment for everyone’s engagement in the Bodhisattva Way.
 When our diversity appears to separate us, our practice is to engage in a careful process of recognizing, understanding, and appreciating our differences.
 In so doing, we affirm and respect our differences and similarities in gender, age, race, ethnicity, sexual orientation and identity, political belief, and physical abilities and appearances.

-In creating an inclusive Sangha, it is essential that we encourage open, ongoing communication among all Sangha members, and that any ethical concerns or conflicts which arise are fully heard and addressed by the NYZCCC community in an appropriate forum.
+In creating an inclusive Sangha, it is essential that we encourage courageous open, ongoing direct communication among all Sangha members, and that any ethical concerns or conflicts which arise are fully heard and addressed by the NYZCCC community in an appropriate forum.

 The Three Pure Precepts